Elizabeth Hurley Heats Up Instagram In Sultry Post For Her Bikini Line

 The work allows Hurley to travel all over the world, as she frequently shares pictures from tropical locales and other sun-soaked locations.

 While Elizabeth Hurley may make the Instagram modeling gig look easy, there is actually plenty of work that goes into looking that good.
-As a source told Hollywood Life for a story last year, Hurley has a very strict regiment of fitness and diet before she goes through one of her photo shoots.
+As a source told Hollywood Life for a story last year, Hurley has a very strict regimen of fitness and diet before she goes through one of her photo shoots.
 The preparation actually stars a few days ahead of time, a source told the celebrity news outlet.

 “If Liz is preparing for a big photo shoot, for the three days leading up to it she’ll eat a diet of brown rice, vegetables, fish and steak, and drink nothing but green tea and water,” the source said.